OMNIALowCode/omniadocs/docs/pages/omnia3/Authorization/omnia3_authorizationmanagement.md

 ### Policies

-By default, each tenant has three policies:
+By default, each tenant has two policies:

-- **Model**: controls the access to the tenant modeling area;
 - **Security**: controls the access to the tenant security features (Users, Privileges and Roles);
 - **Application**: controls the access to the modeled entities CRUD operations.